Moody's Failed to Warn About Silicon Valley Bank's Problems - NewsBreak

 At least, this seems to be the case with the prestigious rating agency Moody's Investors Service.

-Regulators shut down California's Silicon Valley Bank on March 10, after its US Treasury bets went awry, due to the interest rate hike by the Federal Reserve.
+Regulators shut down California's Silicon Valley Bank on Mar.
+10, after its US Treasury bets went awry, due to the interest rate hike by the Federal Reserve .

 Created in 1983, Silicon Valley Bank, which presented itself as a "partner for the innovation economy,” offered higher interest rates on deposits than its larger rivals, to attract customers.
 The company then invested the clients' money in long-dated Treasury bonds and mortgage bonds with strong returns.